Menu

 ReligionHinduism

-In 2024, Ponn Manickavel was accused of falsely accusing the former deputy superintendent of police (DSP) Kader Batcha in a idol theft case which later led to Batcha's arrest.
-Later, Batcha filed a case against Ponn.
-The court ordered further investigation into the incident.
-Manickavel in his petition claimed that his house was raided by CBI and many of his properties were sealed on 10 August.
-He also claimed that the actions taken by the CBI were illegal.
-He also said that it was only done to ruin his reputation.
+In 2024, Ponn Manickavel was accused of falsely accusing the former Deputy Superintendent of Police (DSP) Kader Batcha in a idol theft case which later led to Batcha's arrest.
+Later, Batcha filed a case against Ponn in the Madras High Court following which the court ordered further investigation into the incident.
+Manickavel later filed a counter-petition in which he claimed that his house was raided by CBI and many of his properties were sealed on 10 August.
+He also claimed that the actions taken by the CBI were illegal and were only done to ruin his reputation.
 [1]The Times of India

 Relationships & More